medieval village of Apricale is situated at 273 meters above

 .
 In the afternoon of 30 may 1904 Cristina was killed by her

 The picture on the wall in the castle is of her niece

 Maria Pizzio, when she visited her aunt in St. Petersburg of

-Apricale became an artistic centre not in the least thanks
+Apricale has become an artistic centre in large part

-famous artist to the town.
+famous artists to the village.
 There are regularly important art

 exhibitions in the castle, from Picasso to Folon from Miro